regmtait/regmtait.co.uk/_projects/cloud2.md

 ### User interface design

-I helped improve the user interface of corporate intranets and business intelligence portals with crisp and modern design, making it simpler to use and easier to maintain.
+I helped improve the user interface of intranets and <abbr title="Business Intelligence">BI</abbr> portals with crisp and modern design, making them simpler to use and easier to maintain.
 As a designer, I aimed to bring a user-centric perspective.

 As part of intranet 'branding' for individual customers, I created a simple SASS-based css framework to make re-styling fast, accurate and repeatable.